 The Torque Choker Series.

-The centerpiece is a pretty pale pink opal with a high finish.
+Thick extra wide, heavy gauge sterling silver chain paired with a turquoise gemstone.
+The centerpiece is a muted blue/green Hubei with a black matrix and a matte finish.
 The simple setting allows the stone to speak for itself.
-Oxidized to make the details pop and buffed for a soft glow.
+Oxidized to make the details pop, and buffed for a soft glow.

 Made with lotsa love, heart, and soul.

 - The chain is 8mm wide and about 17" adjustable down to 8.5".

 - The turquoise centerpiece is 3/4" x 3/4"

 All the items in my collections are handmade and hand-finished from natural and reclaimed materials.
 Because of this, no two items are exactly alike.
 And all handmade items will have natural imperfections.
 These slight imperfections give handcrafted items their innate, soulful character and appeal.
 It's not for everyone...but I like a little old soul in each and every piece I create.

 The term "reclaimed" means items or materials used in making my jewelry are re-purposed and recycled.

 Shipping...
 I live rurally and only make it to the post once per week.
 Your order will head out about a week after the purchase date.

 Here is a list of my most frequently asked questions!